isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Of course, implicit elaboration is not magic.
 It cannot write your entire program for you; it can only elucidate specific details that are already true, but which you would prefer not to write out.
-To illustrate, Agda can't solve the following, because it doesn't know whether you want `false` or `true`:
+To illustrate, Agda can't solve the following, because it doesn't know whether you want `ctor:false` or `ctor:true`:

 ```agda
   ambiguous : Bool